|It will be possible to apply for a student visa starting July 1, 2020.|

-You registered with a school or a university in France, or you are part of a student exchange program.
+You have enrolled in a school or university in France, or you are part of a student exchange program.
 You are ready to go and almost there… but not quite yet !

-You need a visa to enter and reside in France.
-Follow the procedure step by step in order to be granted a student visa.
+You need a visa to enter and live in France as a student.
+Follow the procedure below step by step in order to be granted a student visa.

 To evaluate the legitamacy of your academic project, you must book an appointment with Campus France.
 Click here to send a message and ask for an appointment.